IAmNatch/burrito-six/src/pages/scores/review-the-place-i-call-home.md

 ---
 templateKey: burrito-review
-title: The place I call home
+title: 'This is a cool review. '
-resteraunt_name: 'My Lonely home, it''s just a pizza hut'
+resteraunt_name: Pizza Hut
 rank: '5'
 sub: 'We make shit work gud. '
 highlights: